kamimas/Angular-Shopping-cart/README.md

 # Angular Shopping Cart

-This shopping cart was created using Angular framework for the front end, node js and express for the middleware and firebase for the database.
+This shopping cart was developed using Angular framework for the front end, node js and express for the middleware and firebase for the database.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.